James-S-Santangelo/paper-rcourse/paper.md

 Methods"](https://cbahlai.github.io/rqm-template/) a course created by Dr.
 Christie Bahlai, modifying the lesson content to include additional theoretical ecology topics but maintaining the focus on reproducibility and computational skills.
-Our teaching team consisted of six graduate students from several different fields (Physiology, Biomedical Engineering, Physics, Psychology, and Nutritional Science); we divided course topics among each instructor to develop and deliver individual lessons and assignments.

-Following a successful pilot term with a class of eight students, the course was incorporated into the long-term curriculum and delivered a second time to a class of twenty-six students with a teaching team of four graduate students (Physics, Ecology and Evolutionary Biology, Psychology, and Cell and Systems Biology).
-We modified our lecture material to include more generally applicable statistical concepts and fewer theoretical ecology concepts, and renamed the course ["Quantitative Methods in R for Biology."](https://uoftcoders.github.io/rcourse/) to reflect this change.
+Following a successful pilot term we modified our lecture material to include more generally applicable statistical concepts and fewer theoretical ecology concepts, and renamed the course ["Quantitative Methods in R for Biology."](https://uoftcoders.github.io/rcourse/) to reflect this change.
 On